-IngredientsFor the chicken: • 1 1/2 pounds boneless skinless chicken breasts, sliced into bite-sized pieces • 1 1/2 tablespoons cornstarch • 1/4 teaspoon kosher salt • 1/4 teaspoon black pepper • 3 tablespoons vegetable oil, divided • 3 cloves garlic, minced • 1 tablespoon grated fresh ginger For the sauce: • 1/2 cup water • 1/2 cup reduced-sodium soy sauce • 1/4 cup bourbon • 1/4 cup reduced-sodium chicken broth • 3 tablespoons apple juice • 2 1/2 tablespoons ketchup • 1 tablespoon rice vinegar • 1/2 cup packed light brown sugar • 1/4 teaspoon onion powder • 1/4 teaspoon red pepper flakes To thicken the sauce: • 1 tablespoon cornstarch • 1 1/2 tablespoons cold water • Optional toppings: green onions, sesame seeds
+IngredientsFor the sauce: • 1/2 cup water • 1/2 cup reduced-sodium soy sauce • 1/4 cup bourbon • 1/4 cup reduced-sodium chicken broth • 3 tablespoons apple juice • 2 1/2 tablespoons ketchup • 1 tablespoon rice vinegar • 1/2 cup packed light brown sugar • 1/4 teaspoon onion powder • 1/4 teaspoon red pepper flakes For the chicken: • 1 1/2 pounds chicken breasts, boneless, skinless, and sliced into bite-sized pieces • 1 1/2 tablespoons cornstarch • 1/4 teaspoon kosher salt • 1/4 teaspoon black pepper • 3 tablespoons vegetable oil, divided • 3 cloves garlic, minced • 1 tablespoon fresh ginger, grated To thicken the sauce: • 1 tablespoon cornstarch • 1 1/2 tablespoons cold water Optional toppings: • green onions, chopped • sesame seeds

-Add the chicken, salt, pepper, and cornstarch to a mixing bowl, then toss to combine well.
+Add the chicken, salt, pepper, and cornstarch to a separate mixing bowl, tossing to combine.

-Add garlic and ginger to the same skillet, and cook for about 30 seconds, until fragrant.
+Once all the chicken is cooked, add the garlic and ginger to the same skillet, and cook until fragrant, about 30 seconds.

-Mix the cornstarch and water in a small bowl until the mixture is smooth, then stir it into the sauce.
+Mix the cornstarch and cold water in a small bowl until the mixture is smooth.

-Cook for another few minutes, until the sauce is thickened and coats the back of a spoon.
+Cook until the sauce is thickened and easily coats the back of a spoon, about 2 minutes.

-If desired, serve immediately with white rice and garnish with sliced green onions and a sprinkle of sesame seeds (optional).
+Serve immediately with white rice and garnish with sliced green onions and a sprinkle of sesame seeds.